LaGamma/GammaGram/README.md

 **GammaGram** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **10** hours spent in total
+Time spent: **10+X** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [x] User can sign up to create a new account using Parse authentication.
-- [x] User can log in and log out of his or her account.
-- [x] The current signed in user is persisted across app restarts.
+- [ ] User can view the last 20 posts submitted to "Instagram".
+- [ ] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+(2 points)
-- [x] User can take a photo, add a caption, and post it to "Instagram".
+- [ ] User can pull to refresh the last 20 posts submitted to "Instagram".

 The following **optional** features are implemented:

-- [x] User sees app icon in home screen and styled bottom navigation view
+- [ ] User sees app icon in home screen and styled bottom navigation view
 - [ ] Style the feed to look like the real Instagram feed.
+- [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
+- [ ] Show the username and creation time for each post.
+- [ ] User can tap a post to view post details, including timestamp and caption.
+- [ ] User Profiles
-- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.
+      - [ ] Allow the logged in user to add a profile photo
+      - [ ] Display the profile photo with each post
+      - [ ] Tapping on a post's username or profile photo goes to that user's profile page and shows a grid view of the user's posts
+- [ ] User can comment on a post and see all comments for each post in the post details screen.
+- [ ] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented: